MultiSafepay/docs/content/payment-methods/chargebacks.md

 - The cardholder or authorized person did receive the product/service, e.g. proof of delivery
 - The product/service was delivered to the cardholder's billing address
-- The cardholder neither cancelled nor returned the product/service
+- The cardholder neither canceled nor returned the product/service

 </details>